 Does your piano studio include students of all ages?
 How about tiny little preschoolers who are full of energy, endlessly enthusiastic, and always ready for adventure?
-Please enjoy this guest post by Doreen Hall, and take note of this fun collection of tips and ideas she shares for teaching the youngest of students.
-Thanks so much for joining us, Doreen!
+Please enjoy this guest post by Doreen Hall, and take note of this fun collection of tips and ideas she shares for teaching preschool piano students.

 They are not like my other students.
 With these kids I have to be ready…for anything.
 They hide behind doors, and under pianos.
 They jump around, run around, and even dance around.
 They look in my purse, ask me how old I am, and how many kids I have.
 They call me out on everything from a gray hair to a wrinkled sweater.
 They don’t stay on the bench for very long, they love to flip pages, and they draw smiley faces on the music.
 And let’s not forget all of those “Why’s”!

 So, who are these people?
 They are my preschool students of course, and I love teaching them!
 They jump with excitement, and dance with enthusiasm.
 They are interested in the music, and curious about everything (like when was the last tine I dusted my piano!).
 They are unabashedly honest, free spirited, and fearless.
 In other words, they are natural musicians.

 I love teaching these little angels, but it is not necessarily an easy task.
 It takes a whole lot of patience, love, and the understanding that very young children learn differently than their older counterparts.
 Little hands and eyes are not ready for everything the pianist needs to learn, but little ears and hearts are like open vessels ready for the music to be poured in.

 While in my experience most three and four-year-olds are not ready for traditional piano instruction, there are many skills preschoolers are ready to learn.

 Preschoolers are ready to learn:

 - Lesson etiquette: greeting the teacher, taking care of materials, etc.

 - Proper posture (I recommend a foot bench and adjustable seat)